-This Inclusion Policy will be reviewed by the SENco every year.
+This Inclusion Policy will be reviewed by the SENco/inclusion champion every academic year.
 It will also be updated if any changes to the information are made during the year.

 It will be approved by the governing board.

 7. Links with other policies and documents